kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Weeks 1-4: 4-8 hours a week
 - Weeks 5-8: 6-12 hours a week
 - Weeks 9-13: 10 to 25 hours a week
 - Release Day: Prepare to spend all day on release-related activities.
+Given the choice between working after-hours or weekends, and having the release be later than the initial target, delaying the release is preferred.

 Among the specific time commitments you have are: